Background

 Tower Hill, Victoria 1961

-Tower Hill, near Warrnambool, Victoria, is a place of great cultural significance and value for regional Traditional Owners and Custodians, the Eastern Maar nation.
+Tower Hill, located near Warrnambool, western Victoria, is a place of great cultural significance and value for regional Traditional Owners and Custodians, the Eastern Maar nation.

-At Tower Hill reserve, a state government funded project pursued the reinstatement of the indigenous flora and fauna to the highly degraded site.
-The environmental ideals of USA ecologist Aldo Leopold, active in the important 1935 University of Wisconsin Arboretum ecosystem reconstruction project, influenced the project.
+At Tower Hill reserve, a state government funded project pursued recovery of indigenous flora and fauna on the highly degraded site.
+The environmental ideals of USA ecologist and environmental ethicist, Aldo Leopold, influenced the project (Bonyhady 2000).
+Leopold was active in the historically significant 1935 University of Wisconsin Arboretum ecosystem reconstruction project (Jordan III, Lubick 2011).

 Reference: